hatsumatsu/ScrollProgressObserver/README.md

 ### `observeResize`

-Update the instance when the target element or the viewport ios resized.
+Update the instance when the target element or the viewport is resized.
 Uses `ResizeObserver` internally.

 Default: `true`